komarov-sergey/redis-queue/README.md

 ## Configuration

 To configure the application, set the necessary environment variables in the `docker-compose.yml` file.
-You can adjust the following parameters:

 ## Running